idris-maps/karto/readme.md

 ## SVG or Canvas

-The APIs are more or less the same but some methods are specific to the element on which the map willbe rendered.
+The APIs are more or less the same but some methods are specific to the element on which the map will be rendered.

 **Differences**